 Easy to set up One of the biggest advantages that a shear offers is that it is quick to set up.
 All that you need to do call up and place an order with a reputable supplier.
 The machine can be set up in really quick time, which is not always the case with a hydraulically operated shear machine.

 Ease of use

-Ease of use is another key advantage offered by these types of shears.
+Ease of use and whmis training is another key advantage offered by these types of shears.
 The overall design of the machine is such that it can be operated easily.
 Typically, these machines consist of a shear table, whether the mild steel or alloy steel that needs to be sheared is placed.
 There is a holding device which keeps the workpiece in place.
 Then there are the blades.
 For larger shears, the blades are usually placed at an angle.
 This enables them to cut shear the metal plate from one side, gradually moving and ending up on the other side.
 There is a gauging device, which helps determine whether the cutting process is going on accurately.